Brain Aneurysm Overview

 Complications of aneurysm in the brain may include:

-Go to the emergency room or call 911 or your local emergency number if you have a sudden or severe headache, especially if you also have nausea, vomiting, seizures, or any other nervous system symptom.
+Go to the emergency room or call 911 or the local emergency number if you have a sudden or severe headache, especially if you also have nausea, vomiting, seizures, or any other nervous system symptom.

 Also call if you have a headache that is unusual for you, especially if it is severe or your worst headache ever.